-While he hasn’t yet -- emphasis on yet -- lived up to expectations, there is no question everyone was enthralled with Buxton’s five-tool package as a prospect.
+While he is just now living up to expectations when healthy, there is no question everyone was enthralled with Buxton’s five-tool package as a prospect.
 The No. 2 overall pick in the 2012 Draft was our No. 1 prospect for five straight rankings, from the midseason 2013 list through the midseason list in 2015, dropping to No. 2 at the start of 2016.

 Young was the No. 1 pick in the 2003 Draft and had all the hype that goes along with being selected there.
 He was our No. 1 prospect three years in a row and was a two-time Futures Game participant before arriving in the big leagues at age 20 in 2006.
 He had some moments in the big leagues, including finishing second in Rookie of the Year voting in 2007, 10th in MVP voting with the Twins in 2010 and taking home an ALCS MVP Award in 2012 with the Tigers.